 The purpose of the LCS Advisory Committee is to provide advice to the LCS board on issues that impact or involve the greater conlanging community.
 It comprises interested conlangers and non-conlangers who are a part of one of the many online or face-to-face conlanging communities.
 Please note that this is a committee, not a community.
 It’s intended purely to inform the actions of the LCS board to ensure that the LCS is achieving its goal of serving the greater conlanging community.

 If you’d like to join the LCS Advisory Committee, send an e-mail to email@example.com.
-There is an upper limit on the number of committee members, but anyone is eligible to join.

 The advisory committee is governed by a few rules and a number of general overarching principles.
 These are summarized below: